Appropriate Use of Information Technology Resources

 Passwords should be known only to the person responsible for the account and user ID.
 Access to user IDs may not be loaned or sold and any suspected breach of password security should be immediately reported to the LITS Help Desk.
 Passwords should be changed (at least) every twelve months by employees and students.

 Backups and protection of files stored on desktop equipment are the responsibility of the user of that equipment.
 Users must back up their work files on a regular basis.
-LITS licenses CrashPlan software for this purpose.
+LITS licenses CrashPlan software for employees for this purpose.
 Additionally, LITS provides central electronic storage for employees and students.
 This storage is backed up daily and backups are generally available for a period of six months.

 Individual users are responsible for safeguarding the equipment entrusted to them by the college.
 This includes reasonable protection of equipment from damage and theft.